 By and large, the model presented here has been devised as a descriptive tool in order to have fully explicit maps of node connectivity in English sentences.
-We have indeed warned the reader that extensions and applications to other languages are not automatic, because the focus of this model is not universality, but rather description of specific features of particular natural languages.
+We have indeed warned the reader that extensions and applications to other languages are not automatic, because the focus of this model is not aprioristic universality, but rather description of specific features of particular natural languages.
 In the present section we will, however, show that in principle there are problematic aspects of dependencies in Spanish sentences that can be captured using a natural extension of the model that we have sketched so far, an extension that we will then proceed to apply to further English data.

-The graph-theoretic approach pursued here is strongly cyclic, and at the same time can straightforwardly describe trans-cyclic relations.
-We can take a sub-graph and embed it in another graph, provided that there is a node in the target graph that either dominates or is identical to a node in the embedded sub-graph.
-This much is not very different from substitution / adjunction in a Tree Adjoining Grammar (Joshi, 1985; Kroch & Joshi, 1985), but because there is no restriction that the target for embedding is the root of a sub-graph, we can speak of generalized adjunction, which also sounds rather cool.
-Recall now that we started with a distinction between relation changing transformations (RCT) and relation preserving transformations (RPT).
+The graph-theoretic approach pursued here is strongly cyclic, and at the same time can straightforwardly describe trans-cyclic relations (that is, relations between nodes which belong to distinct local single-rooted graphs).
+We can take a sub-graph and embed it in another sub-graph, provided that there is a node in the target graph that either dominates or is identical to a node in the embedded sub-graph.
+This much is not very different from substitution / adjunction in a Tree Adjoining Grammar (Joshi, 1985; Kroch & Joshi, 1985; Frank, 2002), but because there is no restriction that the target for embedding is the root of a sub-graph, we can speak of generalized adjunction, which also sounds rather cool.

+Recall that we started our inquiry with a distinction between relation changing transformations (RCT) and relation preserving transformations (RPT).
 Assume now that we have a string abcd that displays the following dominance relations: